 So, they ask themselves something like this:

 Hence, the search term “platform video games for PC” has turned into this question.
-Answering this question is the first step to provide an outstanding user experience.
+Answering this question is the first step to providing an outstanding user experience.

 Don’t Ignore Mobile Optimization

 Almost all of us use mobile devices.
-This is not a secret to anyone, so you must embrace mobile and its rules so you can reach more people and, therefore, have better results for your project.
+This is not a secret to anyone, so you must embrace mobile and its rules to reach more people and, therefore, have better results for your project.

 So, it is not optional to optimize the user experience on mobile devices.
 Mobile traffic is powerful – Google knows it, and you know it too.

 That being said, your website must experience significant changes so it’s actually optimized for mobiles.
 This will help you avoid indexing issues while appealing to visitors using a different system than a PC.

 Now that your website is optimized for mobile and PC experience, it’s time to understand what happens when people interact with your website.